Vom1124/venv_yolo/README.md

 <h3>B. Virtual Machine without AVX</h3>
 <p>Use this if you are on a VM (e.g., VirtualBox) or CPU without AVX support.
 Note: Training may be slower.</p>
+<p><u>Warning:</u> This installation might much longer than installing direclty with .whl file.
+Also, make sure to uninstall\
+  or remove pre-exisitng pytorch within the venv</p>

 <pre><code class="bash">
 # Install build dependencies